This post may contain affiliate links. Please read our disclosure policy.

 It is that time of year again!
 The bugs are coming out and they are getting ready to find our kids (well, this is what my six year old thinks, anyways.)
-I wanted to give you a few options for DIY bug repellent, so here are some great ones that I think will be easy to make, while also being effective.
+I wanted to give you a few options for DIY spray, so here are some great ones that I think will be easy to make, while also being effective.

 If you are looking for a deet-free alternative, consider one of these.

 You can get a spray bottle at the dollar store or in the dollar section of Target.

 1 1/2 teaspoons citronella, lavender or tea tree essential oil (any should work, but they will change based on your body chemistry, so try one out & see how it works)